Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-\paragraph{Lexical constraints} Constrained sentence generation by Metropolis-Hastings sampling \cite{miao2019cgmh} first inserts all constraint keywords in a template in random order, then samples local edit operations (word replacement, deletion or insertion) to perform at specific positions for improving sentence fluency.
+\paragraph{Lexical constraints} Metropolis-Hastings sampling \citep{miao2019cgmh} first inserts all constraint keywords in a template in random order, then samples local edit operations (word replacement, deletion or insertion) to perform at specific positions for improving sentence fluency.
 The probability of each edit operation being accepted or rejected is determined by a language model, however individually sampling each token results in slow convergence.
-Instead of randomly sampling edit operations, the gradient of a differentiable objective function is used to determine where and how to edit \cite{sha2020gradient}.
+Instead of randomly sampling edit operations, the gradient of a differentiable objective function is used to determine where and how to edit \citep{sha2020gradient}.
+The majority of editing approaches model a single edit step, unlike humans who do iterative refinement and editing of the content.
+Modeling the whole process of iteratively generating sequences leverages neural network models to describe the likelihood of multi-step edits, with improved performance over modeling single-order edits \citep{reid2022learning}.
+Self-correction \citep{welleck2023generating} incorporates a learnt mechanism to iteratively revise LLM model outputs and correct imperfect generations that violate lexical, mathematical reasoning and toxicity constraints.